PatrickD321/surfs_up/README.md

 2. The maximun tempertures for each periods are the same with mininum in the month of December far less than that in June.
 3. There is a difference of aproximatly three(3) degrees fahrenheit for the average tempreture between two(2) months.

  Standard deviation for June is 3.257417 and for December 3.745920, the value for each period only show a slight difference which gives the indication that the average temp maybe  consistent throughout the year.
-The #inspect function# in sqlachemy can provide a look into the two tables, Measurement and Station, to
+The inspect function in sqlachemy can provide a look into the two tables, Measurement and Station, for more information to query that can provide a better picture in our analysis.
+Rainfall could be a factor in our business plan, since beach attendance will be reduced during this time.
+The column name "prcp" that gives data for perciptation can provide the average rainfall for both month.
+Stations location has an important part in this equation, the station table gives the location and elevation for each of the different station "id".